 Demolition is an essential part of a number of renovation projects.
 However, the process can be dangerous, frustrating, and expensive.
 If it's not done right, it can nip your whole renovation project in the bud.

 Upon going into demo, develop the mindset that this is a project, not merely the prelude to the "real" project of renovating.
 There are people who do nothing but demolition.
 Think of yourself as putting on the "demo" hat for awhile.
 Then, when that's all done, you can proceed to renovation.

-If there is an opening somewhere, drywall and plaster dust will find it.
-So, merely closing a door on demo usually isn't good enough.
+- Seal off the demo area: If there is an opening somewhere, drywall and plaster dust will find it.
+Merely closing a door on demo usually isn't good enough.
 Seal with sheet plastic and tape with blue tape or use a readymade system like the Zipwall Dust Barrier.

-Before swinging that sledge or crowbar, try to determine what is behind that wall.
+- Learn What's Lies Beneath (or Behind): Before swinging that sledge or crowbar, try to determine what is behind that wall.
 Live electrical wire?
 Water pipe?
 Gas?
 Asbestos?
-Exploratory holes and flashlights work wonders at helping you find out what's in there.
-Assume there is electrical wire.
+Exploratory holes, stud finders, and flashlights work wonders at helping you find out what's in there — but you should always assume that there's a live electrical wire.

-If you're doing a demo project of any real scale, it's worth every penny to rent a rolloff.
-Rolloff dumpsters save you from multiple trips to the landfill, and they're really quite cost-effective.
+- Clean as you go: If you're doing a demo project of any real scale, it's worth every penny to rent a rolloff dumpster bin.
+This can save you from multiple trips to the landfill.

+Even if you have been cleaning up as you go, demolition is messy job.
+Finish up the project before you start the renovation process by hiring a hauling service.
 These are less cost-effective than the rolloff, but good for demo projects smaller than a rolloff.
 For instance, if you're tearing out a small- to medium-size bathroom, you may want to just dump everything on the back patio and have the hauling company deal with it.
-Dump the stuff wherever it's most convenient for you--the hauling company won't give you any discounts if it's on the curb.